 As you start to plan your gap year, it's important to know what types of gap year programs you can participate in while in Singapore.
 Here's a quick breakdown of your options.

-Gap Year Travel and Sightseeing
+Gap Year Adventure Travel

 What an amazing destination Singapore is!
 If you’re the big city lover kind of traveler, you’ll fall in love with this place instantly.
 The hustle and bustle of this ever so clean and tidy city is just infatuating.
 From the financial district to the Esplanade, you’ll find yourself gazing at the incredible architectural creatures to then experience the shopping trip of your life in the Orchard district and end your day in one of the ethnic districts like China Town and Little India.
 In Singapore, you’ll never be short of amusing excitements!

 Singapore has countless opportunities for those wishing to intern abroad.
-With its roaring economy, you are sure to find the right opportunity, anywhere from the ever-growing tourism sector, high tech electronics and biomedical sciences to the financial industry.
+With its roaring economy, you are sure to find the right opportunity, anywhere from the ever-growing tourism sector, high-tech electronics, and biomedical sciences to the financial industry.
 For more information check the Go Overseas internships in Singapore page.

 Studying in Singapore is a little bit easier for any English-speaking students since English is one of the official languages of the state city.
 On top of that Singapore offers one of the top 50 Universities in the world, therefore making studying abroad that bit more appealing.

 Singapore is one of the most developed Asian countries that still have a strong demand for volunteers, there are specific sectors needing your help, including wildlife conservation, working with the elderly, and mentoring children and teenagers.